top of page

 The Planning Problem Nobody Talks About

 Here is something I think about a lot as a travel planning advisor.
 When people book a trip far in advance, which is often the right move for availability and pricing, they are booking for a future version of themselves.
-And that future version might be in a completely different place than they are today.
+That future version might be in a completely different place than they are today.

-Someone who books a port every day itinerary eighteen months out might arrive at embarkation day craving a sea day more than another city.
+Someone who books a port-every-day itinerary eighteen months out might arrive at embarkation day craving a sea day more than another city.
 Someone who plans a packed European itinerary might get there and realize what they actually needed was to sit somewhere beautiful and do very little.

 If you tend toward busy itineraries, consider adding a day or two with no agenda.
 Go to one museum instead of three.
 Spend an afternoon at the pool.
-Walk through the neighborhood near your hotel and find a local cafe.
+Walk through the neighborhood near your hotel and find a local café.
 Take the morning slowly and see what the day offers on its own terms.

 Some of the best moments I have had traveling were not on any itinerary.